Financial Chronicle: Management

-At launch, Financial Chronicle set up an editorial advisory board that included legendary agricultural scientist Dr M S Swaminathan, and eminent public personalities including, former telecom regulator Mr Nripendra Mishra, Mindtree founder Mr Subroto Bagchi and Lok Sabha MP Mr Sachin Pilot.
-Mr T Venkattram Reddy is Chairman of the company.
-FC was the first Indian business daily to have appointed an Ombudsman.
-Former Sebi chairman Mr M Damodaran was appointed as the first Ombudsman of the paper.
-Mr Shubhrangshu Roy is Chief Operating Officer and Editor-in-chief of Financial Chronicle.
+At launch, Financial Chronicle set up an editorial advisory board that included agricultural scientist M. S. Swaminathan, and eminent public personalities including, former telecom regulator Nripendra Misra, Mindtree founder Subroto Bagchi and Lok Sabha MP Sachin Pilot.
+T. Venkattram Reddy is chairman of the company.
+FC was the first Indian business daily to have an ombudsman.
+Former Securities and Exchange Board of India chairman M. Damodaran was the first ombudsman.
+Shubhrangshu Roy is chief operating officer and editor-in-chief.

 Associate partner

-Financial Chronicle had a tie-up with International Herald Tribune which published the IHT World Business with Reuters as a four-page daily add-on, incorporating international news, views, analyses and features.
-The association ended with the global withdrawal of International Herald Tribune as a newspaper brand and its replacement with the International New York Times.
+Financial Chronicle had a tie-up with the International Herald Tribune which published the IHT World Business with Reuters as a four-page daily add-on, incorporating international news, views, analyses and features.
+The association ended with the global withdrawal of the International Herald Tribune as a newspaper brand and its replacement with the International New York Times.